-If you are looking for a cheaper alternative to dental implants, you may want to consider bridges or dentures.
-Bridges and removable dentures are the principal alternatives to implants to replace missing or removed teeth.
+If you are looking for a cheaper alternative to dental implants, you may want to consider mini dental implants, bridges or dentures.
+Mini implants are a type of dental implant, they're just smaller.

 A dental bridge replaces one or two missing teeth with the support of healthy neighboring teeth.
 You can also get an implant-supported bridge which uses two implants to replace three or four teeth in a row.

 Bridges aren't as durable as implants, lasting only around five to ten years, potentially longer if looked after well.
 There is also a risk of bone loss where the missing teeth are.
 However, they are a natural-looking alternative if implants are too expensive and certainly better than nothing.

 Dentures, also known as ‘false teeth', can replace any number of missing teeth.
-A metal and plastic frame holds the artificial teeth in place.
+A metal and plastic frame holds the replacement teeth in place.
 Dentures are removable and may not be as comfortable or natural-looking as the alternatives.
 However, they are by far the cheapest option.

 If it's going to take you a while to save up for implants, you might opt for a bridge or denture in the meantime, especially if your missing tooth is in a prominent position.

 Don't cut corners just to get low-cost dental implants

 In your search for cheap teeth implants cost, you may come across an offer that seems too good to be true.
 Well, guess what?
 It probably is.

 Things you should avoid doing in a bid to cut costs include:

-- Choosing implants made from inferior quality materials (the cheapest dental implants aren't always the best option)
+- Choosing discount dental implants made from inferior quality materials (the cheapest dental implants aren't always the best option)